matt-belisle/Econ-101-Course-Notes/Chapter 11.md

  ### Marginal Analysis and the Supply Decision

 Another way to find the profit-maximizing output is to use marginal analysis, which compares marginal revenue (MR) with marginal cost (MC).
 As output increases, the firm's MR is constant but its MC eventually increases.
 If MR > MC, then the revenue from selling one more unit exceeds the cost of producing it, and increasing production will increase economic profit.
-If MR < MC, then the cost of producing one more unit exceeds the cost of producing it and increasing production will decrease economic profit.
+If MR < MC, then the cost of producing one more unit exceeds the cost of selling it and increasing production will decrease economic profit.
 IF MR = MC, then the revenue from selling one more unit equals the cost of producing that unit, and economic profit is maximized!

 ### Temporary Shutdown Decision

-If MR=MC this will maximize profit, nut suppose at this quantity price is less than average total cost, in this case there is an economic loss.
+If MR=MC this will maximize profit, now suppose at this quantity price is less than average total cost, in this case there is an economic loss.
 Maximum profit is still a loss (minimum loss), what does the firm do?

 If the firm expects this loss to be permanent it goes out of business.
 If it expects this to be temporary the firm must decide whether to shut down temporarily and produce no output, or to keep producing, to make this decision the firm must compare the loss form shutting down with the loss from producing and take the action the *minimizes* its loss.